mtdowner/simple-website/README.md

 You can define a text string with single or double quotes around the text.

-Open in the browser
+## Open in the browser

 To preview, select `index.html`, and select Open In Default Browser, or reload the same browser tab by pressing `F5`.

-Screenshot of the website showing the new button.

 Select the new Dark button to switch to the dark theme.

-Screenshot of the website after switching to dark theme.

 Make sure that everything looks correct and behaves as expected.
-If not, you should review the preceding steps to see if you missed something
+If not, you should review the preceding steps to see if you missed something:

-Check the page in the developer tools
+1. Check the page in the developer tools
-Open Developer Tools.
+2. Open Developer Tools.

-Right-click and select Inspect, or use the keyboard shortcut F12.
+3. Right-click and select Inspect, or use the keyboard shortcut F12.
 Alternatively, use the Ctrl+Shift+I shortcut on Windows or Linux, and Option+Command+I on macOS.
-Select the Elements tab and, inside the Elements tab, select the Styles tab.
+4. Select the Elements tab and, inside the Elements tab, select the Styles tab.

-Select the `<body> element.
+5. Select the `<body>` element.
 In the Styles tab, look at the applied theme.
 If the current theme is dark, the dark-theme styles are applied.

 Make sure the dark theme is selected.

 Select the Console tab to see the console.log message, current class name: dark-theme.

-Screenshot of the browser window with the website and the Developer Tools console open showing the console  message.

 Using the console, you can get interesting insights from your JavaScript code.
 Add more console messages to understand which parts of your code are getting executed and to know the current values of other variables.